abbyazari/vSWIM/README.md

 ### *IMPORTANT: This repository is currently in beta.
 It has been released for the peer review process.*

 This repository contains predictions of the solar wind upstream of Mars from late 2014 onwards as calculated from [MAVEN](https://mars.nasa.gov/maven/) spacecraft data and the associated predictive model.
+Largely this model is useful for statistical studies where a continuous estimation with uncertainties is needed at Mars.

 ## Contents